SuperFriendlyMan/Bates-burn-rate-calc/README.txt

 Files MUST be in the directory you're executing the command from.
 This is only for a BATES propellant grain, and operates under the assumption that the throat area does not erode.

-Inputs and corresponding units are as follows:
+Inputs and corresponding units for config file are as follows:

 #  - Number of propellant segments (N)
 #  - Segment outside diameter (D, mm)